dmaccormac/treelaunch/README.md

 # Overview
-TreeLaunch is a launcher application for Windows.
-It allows you to manage items using groups which are then displayed in a Windows Explorer style tree.
+TreeLaunch is a custom launcher tool for Windows.
+It allows you to manage items into groups which are then displayed in a Windows Explorer style tree.
 It is designed to be lightweight, flexible and portable.

 You can launch any program that can be started from the command line or Windows Run box.
 It also provides a time logging feature which keeps a history of how long you work with each item in the tree.

+TreeLaunch was written in C# and uses WPF and .NET 4.5 Framework.

 # Installation
 - Download the latest release https://github.com/dmaccormac/treelaunch/releases